 ▼Try some of Japan’s best street food on our Tsukiji Fish Market tour!▼

 - 1. Nakasu (Fukuoka)

 - 3. Tsukiji Fish Market (Tokyo)

 - 5. Utsunomiya Yatai Yokocho (Tochigi)

 - 9. Okage Yokocho (Mie)

 - 10. Takayama Sanmachi Street (Gifu)

 1. Nakasu (Fukuoka)

-Port city Fukuoka on southern island Kyushu has one of the most iconic street food scenes in Japan.
+Port city Fukuoka on the southern island Kyushu has one of the most iconic street food scenes in Japan.
 In Nakasu (中洲), the city’s infamous entertainment center, cozy ‘yatai’ food stalls open every night around 6 pm.

-Locals love grabbing a bite and a drink or two in these stalls along the river side, and you’re welcome to join!
+Locals love grabbing a bite and a drink or two in these stalls along the riverside, and you’re welcome to join!
 Try typical yatai dishes like yakitori, oden, and tempura.
 If you’re a bit adventurous and like strong flavors, you can eat mentaiko as well, concentrated pollack roe.
 And of course, a steaming bowl of Hakata ramen should definitely be on the menu as well.